-Standard power of attorney will allow you to handle most of your loved one’s finances; however, it doesn’t allow you to make health care decisions.
-Making important healthcare decisions for a loved one can become a requirement when they become mentally incapable.
+Having a standard power of attorney isn’t enough when it comes to Medicare or Social Security.
+Standard power of attorney allows you to handle most of the finances; but, it doesn’t allow you to make health care choices.
+Yet, making healthcare decisions is necessary when if they become incapable.

-Become the Decision-maker for a Medicare Beneficiary
+How to Become the Decision-Maker for a Medicare Beneficiary

 When you complete this form, you should gain access to: